 Charter Walk Shopping Centre has developed a number of permanent initiative to make the centre fully accessible to shoppers with disabilities.
 All centre staff have received specialised training with three members of staff becoming dedicated ‘Autism Champions’ and the Centre has been certified ‘Autism Friendly’.
 Charter Walk is one of only twelve Shopping Centres nationally to achieve this accreditation.

-The centre operate ‘Quiet Hours’ twice a week where retailers lower or completely turn off their background music and staff don’t carry out any loud or obstructive tasks.
+The centre operate ‘Quiet Hours’ everyday from 9-10am and 4-5pm where retailers lower or completely turn off their background music and staff don’t carry out any loud or obstructive tasks.
 The quiet hours are supported by a number of designated quiet zones and staff members who carry backpack filled with sensory toys to help younger shoppers who are feeling overwhelmed.
 Charter Walk has also installed a ‘Purple Pathway’ in their car park which highlights the easiest and quickest route of entry into the Centre for shoppers with mobility issues.

 We have an autism friendly visual guide with key information about autism awareness at Charter Walk which you can download here.